NorthwoodsSoftware/gojs-react/IMPLEMENTATION.md

 using [Model.cloneDeep](https://gojs.net/latest/api/symbols/Model.html#cloneDeep).

 _Properties should not be removed, but rather set to undefined if they are no longer needed; GoJS avoids destructive merging._

+#### componentDidUpdate
+The componentDidUpdate method calls mergeData where any changes to React state are merged into the GoJS model.

 ```ts
 /**